AustinWebberAnalytics/northstar-health-operations/organizational-architecture/system-design/enterprise-relational-schema.md

 **Document Type:** Engineering Design Document **Knowledge Layer:** System Design
-**Authority Level:** Design Specification — Built and Reviewed Tier by Tier **Status:** Draft — Tiers 0–1 Populated, Tiers 2–5 Not Yet Started **Depends On:** Enterprise Logical Model, Enterprise Identifier Governance Review, Enterprise Relational Foundation (all approved)
+**Authority Level:** Design Specification — Built and Reviewed Tier by Tier **Status:** Draft — Tiers 0–4 Locked, Tier 5 Not Yet Started **Depends On:** Enterprise Logical Model, Enterprise Identifier Governance Review, Enterprise Relational Foundation (all approved)

 ---

 # Purpose

 This document derives a schema specification — entities, attributes, logical types, keys, and logical constraints — from the already-approved Enterprise Logical Model, Cross-System Identifier Dictionary, Enterprise Relational Model, and current repository data.
 It is not SQL.
-It is the platform-independent blueprint that a `CREATE TABLE` statement, for any engine, would be generated from — including its constraints, which are stated as business rules here and only become SQL syntax at implementation.
+It is the platform-independent blueprint from which target-platform DDL can be derived, including constraints that are stated as business rules here and translated into SQL syntax during implementation.

-Nothing in this document is invented.
-Every field is traceable to one of three sources, tagged explicitly per decision:
+No decision in this document is untraceable.
+Every field, type, key, constraint, and migration decision is grounded in approved governance, repository evidence, or an explicitly labeled engineering assumption:

 * **[Governance]** — required by the Enterprise Logical Model, Identifier Dictionary, or Identifier Governance Review.
 Not open for reinterpretation here.
 * **[Repository]** — observed directly in current CSV data (value formats, enumerations, row counts).
 Informs confidence; flagged with sample size since Northstar's datasets are small.